auremoser/sotu-sotm/README.md

 # sotu-sotm
-[project] auto-extracting people/place names from state of the union addresses
+[project] auto-extracting place names and lat/longs from state of the union addresses